pulkit4603/techrace-2024-scripts/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 <h3>Prerequisites</h3>
-You need Python 3.x and mainly the following Python packages:\n
+You need Python 3.x and mainly the following Python packages:

     - watchdog
     - firebase_admin